ARTEMIS-TWIN/Docs/docs/survey/01-introduction.md

 All charts, tables, and visual materials used in this report are provided in two complementary forms.

 1. A selection of key figures is integrated directly into the main text to support the interpretation of results.
-2. The full collection of visualisations — more than 250 charts, pivot tables and summary tables — is referenced in detail in Appendix A.
+2. The full collection of visualisations — more than 250 charts, pivot tables and summary tables — is referenced in detail in Appendix A. Each report section includes a direct reference to the corresponding set of visual materials, allowing readers to access the charts and tables relevant to the specific topic or professional profile under discussion.